VideoAmp/flint/README.md

 You will need to configure Flint for your Docker and AWS environment.
 Flint uses [Typesafe Config](https://github.com/typesafehub/config).
 Take a look at the configuration template files in [conf/](conf/) for guidance.

-### REPL Quickstart
+### REPL

-There are several ways to access Flint in a REPL.
+There are several ways to use Flint in a REPL.

 #### SBT Console